How India Is Leading the Way in Distributed Energy Through Policy Innovation

 Regulatory and Policy Hurdles: Varying regulations and policies across regions can pose challenges to the widespread adoption of distributed power generation.
 Clear and supportive policies are needed to encourage investment and development.

 The Future of Distributed Power Generation: The future of power generation looks promising as technological advancements and environmental imperatives drive its adoption.
-Several power generation trends are shaping the future of DPG:
+Several power generation trends are shaping the future of DPG.

 Smart Grids: The integration of smart grid technologies will enhance the efficiency and reliability of power distribution.
 Smart grids can manage the flow of electricity from distributed sources, optimise energy use, and provide real-time data to consumers and utilities.